 8th Rifle Brigade - from Normandy to the Baltic - June 1944- May 1945

 Maps on this page represent 8th Rifle Brigade’s route through France, Belgium, Holland and Germany.
-When using the arrows next to most maps, the original map can be seen and the same map with the exact (dashed red line) or approximate (dot-dash red line) route or center-line (CL) taken by the battalion.
+They show the exact (dashed red line) or approximate (dot-dash red line) route or center-line (CL) taken by the battalion.
 The caption below each map gives relevant dates, actions and locations (with locations shown on map being underlined), together with the map name, scale (1:25,000 and less, up to 1:500,000) and date.
-The original maps generally are decent quality files, which can be copied and then enlarged.
+All maps used are wartime GSGS editions (Geographical Section General Staff).
+The original plain maps can be seen when using the arrows next to most maps.
+With a few exceptions they are of decent quality, and can be copied and then enlarged.
 If you have questions or information to add, please get in touch using the contract form.

 FRANCE (13 June – 3 September 1944)

 (01) Index to maps 02, 13, 14, 15 and 16 below (GSGS 4042 Le Have, 1:500,000, 1943)

 (02) Index to maps 03 to 12 below (GSGS 4249 St-Lo-Vire (6F) and Caen-Falaise (7F) combined, 1:100,000, 1944)

 (03) 13 June 1944.
 8RB’s arrives in Normandy, landing near Graye-sur-Mer and then moving on to Creully (GSGS 4347 Creully, 1:25,000, 20 May 1944)

 (04) 13 to 26 June 1944.
 8RB moves on to Cully on 13th and stays in Cully and Coulombs until 25th (GSGS 4347 Thaon, 1:25,000, June 1943)